70% of users become regular customers after an experiential marketing event. (EMI & Mosaic)

 When you already know a user’s information because they have registered for your event or previously filled out a form, don’t ask them again!
 (Or at least use a pre-filled form.)
 This is where progressive profiling also comes into play.
 Further the conversation by asking for new information, such as interests or job duties.
 This type of contact data is also very useful when creating new content.

-Additionally, use personalization tokens and messaging to create a custom experience across your entire website.
+Additionally, use personalization tokens and tailored event messaging to create a custom experience across your entire website.
 Many marketing automation platforms allow you to add content blocks to your website that will display custom messages, such as “Welcome back, Jamie!
 We’ve just published a new e-book.
 Want to see?”

 Send A Survey